o-fun/o-fun.github.io/README.md

 Perl's doing great but would do well to step up a notch to insanely great.

-YAPC needs a theme.

-I think Audrey rocks.
+The YAPC NA 2013 organizer wanted a theme that would work for him and most Perlers.